 Security Dealer asked Steve Craig, Marketing Communications Director GE Security, Residential Solutions, for more information.

-Security Dealer: What demographic is PremisesConnect primarily
+Security Dealer: What demographic is PremisesConnect primarily aimed at?

 Steve Craig: Several-young professionals, families with young children where both parents work, small businesses, VOIP users, apartments/townhouses or university dormitories where broadband is included.